Unlocking Social Doors: A Guide to Networking for the Socially Anxious

 Letting yourself be ruled by the opinions of others is extremely limiting and although a group ganging up against you is highly unlikely.
 It is likely that someone might not like you.
 But is that a bad thing?
 Is it your fault?
 I want you to sit with these questions, maybe try answering them in a journal if you’re comfortable, and reflect on the entry.

-Be Prepared.
+Be prepared

 If you’re starting out, avoid improvisation as much as possible.
 Prepare what you’re going to say ahead of time.
 How will you introduce yourself, what questions will you ask?
 Be ready to answer a few basic questions-What do you want to do?
 What are your skills?
 What projects have you worked on?
 Have a pitch ready, a few sentences to summarize your experiences, interests, and how you can make a strong contribution as an employee.

-Developing coping skills that work best for YOU
+Develop coping skills that work for you

 Preparation is important, but when the event comes around, fears may still arise.
 You may not be ready for every situation that arises, what will you do if that happens?

-Common coping practices that you can rely on:
+Common coping practices

-Take a walk
+• Take a walk

-Take a bathroom break
+• Take a bathroom break

-Call a friend
+• Call a friend

 Think about your goals and values.
 Why did you come to this space?
 What are your goals?
 Why is this important to you?
 You can keep a few words written down to keep in your mind as a mantra when you get nervous.

-Cognitive Diffusion
+Cognitive defusion

-It may seem ridiculous at the moment, but cognitive diffusion can also help.
-Cognitive diffusion is a process used to create a different relationship with the stream of thought that flows through our heads.
+It may seem ridiculous at the moment, but cognitive defusion can also help.
+Cognitive defusion is a process used to create a different relationship with the stream of thought that flows through our heads.
 Think about your current fear and imagine it flying away into the sky or sing it out loud.
 This helps create distance from the consuming intrusive thoughts so you can focus on the moment.
 Your fears are a voice in your head, these tools help lessen their control over your decisions.

 Take it slow if you need to